-This Memorandum of Agreement (MOA) is entered into by and between Minneapolis Public Schools, Special District No. 1 (District,) and the Minneapolis Federation of teachers (Union,) to specify certain terms and conditions relating to the Interview & Select staffing process.
+This Memorandum of Agreement (MOA) is entered into by and between Minneapolis Public Schools, Special District No. 1 (District,) and the Minneapolis Federation of Teachers (Union.) to specify certain terms and conditions relating to the Spring 2022 Interview & Select staffing and placement process.

-WHEREAS, the current collective bargaining agreement between the District and the Union specifies the Interview & Select process; and
+WHEREAS, the current collective bargaining agreement between the District and the Union specifies the Interview & Select (I &S) process (See Article 15: Transfer, Reassignment, and Recall); and,